leihub3/music-exam-builder/VERCEL_DEPLOYMENT.md

   - Restart the deployment after adding new environment variables

 - **API calls failing**:
-  - Verify `NEXT_PUBLIC_API_URL` points to your deployed backend
+  - API routes are now part of the Next.js app, so they should work automatically
-  - Check browser console for CORS or connection errors
+  - Check browser console for authentication or network errors
+  - Verify `SUPABASE_SERVICE_ROLE_KEY` is set correctly for admin operations